Kamal-LJ/Zoho-CRM-Client-Script/README.md

-Certainly!
-Here's an example of a README file for a Zoho CRM Client Script repository:

 # Zoho CRM Client Script Repository

 This repository contains Zoho CRM Client Scripts that I use in my day-to-day activities to extend the functionality and automate processes within Zoho CRM.